whitemike889/app-maven-plugin/USER_GUIDE.md

 </configuration>
 ```

-### How can I pass additional arguments to the Dev Appserver (both v1 and v2-alpha)?
+### How can I pass additional arguments to the Dev Appserver?

 You can pass additional arguments directly to the Dev App Server: